tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 That is, I combine stack the owner columns and tableAuthor columns into one table and then remove duplicates based on the `id` field.
 If I didn't remove duplicates, I would have multiple rows per user.
+(The query would actually be a bit more complicated than this because it would have to count how many times a user owns a view and has authored a table.)

 Don't worry if that didn't make sense to you; the point is that we can use datasets in different ways than they seem to be intended.